PagerDuty Automation Actions

 Is it possible to disable the execution of Script Actions?

 Yes, this is possible.
-By default, a Runner executes both Script and Process Automation Job Actions.
+By default, a Runner executes both Script and Runbook Automation Self-Hosted Job Actions.
 If execution of Script Actions is undesired, a Runner can be configured to do so via one of the following methods:

 a) Add an override directive to the Runner configuration file: .pdrunner-config